MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Each RR MUST contain exactly one alt-value, as described in Section 3 of {{!AltSvc}}.

-As RRs within an RRSET are explicitly unordered collections, the SvcFieldPriority value is introduced to indicate priority.
+TODO: do we need the above?
+Clearing up rules on parameter normalization may obviate it.

-SVCB RRs with a smaller SvcFieldPriority value SHOULD be given preference over RRs with a larger SvcFieldPriority value.
+As discussed in {{#svcfieldpriority}}, SVCB RRs with a smaller SvcFieldPriority value SHOULD be sorted ahead of and given preference over RRs with a larger SvcFieldPriority value.

-Alt-values received via HTTPS are preferred over any Alt-value received via DNS.
+Alt-values received via HTTPS SHOULD be preferred over any Alt-value received via a SVCB DNS RRSET.

-When receiving an RRSET containing multiple SVCB records with the same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure randomized load-balancing.

-## Constructing Alt-Svc equivalent headers
+### Constructing Alt-Svc equivalent headers

+TODO: this has some overlap with the less normative text above.

 For a client to construct the equivalent of an Alt-Svc HTTP response header:

-1. For each RR, the SvcDomainName MUST be inserted as the uri-host.
+1. For each RR, construct an Alt-value with a template:
+       PROTOCOLID="URIHOST:PORT"
+   Filling into this template:
-   If SvcDomainName is has the value "." then the RRNAME for the final SVCB record MUST be inserted as the uri-host.
-(In the case of a CNAME or a SVCB SvcRecordType "0" record pointing to an SVCB record with SvcRecordType "1" and SvcDomainName "." then it is the RRNAME for the terminal SVCB record that must be inserted as the uri-host.)
+   * The SvcDomainName MUST be inserted as URIHOST.
+If SvcDomainName is has the value "." then the RRNAME for the final SVCB record MUST be inserted as URIHOST.
+(In the case of a CNAME or a SVCB AliasForm record pointing to an SVCB record with ServiceForm and SvcDomainName "." then it is the RRNAME for the terminal SVCB record that must be inserted as the uri-host.)
+The trailing "."
+MUST NOT be included in URIHOST.
+   * The SvcParamValue of the "port" service parameter MUST be inserted as the value PORT as a numeric integer.
+   * The SvcParamValue of the "alpn" service parameter MUST be inserted as PROTOCOLID.
+This MUST follow the normalization and encoding requirements for protocol-id specified in {{!AltSvc}} Section 3.
+   * Note that for the Alt-Svc use-case, the "port" and "alpn" SVCB parameters are mandatory and clients MUST ignore SVCB RRs missing either or both of these two parameters.
+   * For SVCB parameters with defined mappings to Alt-Svc, each that us understood SHOULD be appended as a parameter, typically as the SvcParamKey name "=" a defined encoding of the SvcParamValue.
+When present, these MUST be appended to the template following a literal "; ", and if multiple parameters are present then they must also be separated by literal "; " values.
 2. The RRs SHOULD be ordered by increasing SvcFieldPriority, with shuffling for equal SvcFieldPriority values.
 Clients MAY choose to further prioritize alt-values where address records are immediately available for the alt-value's SvcDomainName.
 3. The client SHOULD concatenate the thus-transformed-and-ordered SvcFieldValues in the RRSET, separated by commas.
 (This is semantically equivalent to receiving multiple Alt-Svc HTTP response headers, according to Section 3.2.2 of {{?HTTP=RFC7230}}).

-## Granularity and lifetime control
+### Granularity and lifetime control

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
 When using an SVCB DNS